Nir Barkat

-Nir Barkat (נִיר בַּרְקָת; born 19 October 1959) is an Israeli businessman and politician currently serving as the Minister of the Economy.
-He served as mayor of Jerusalem between the years 2008–2018.
+Nir Barkat (נִיר בַּרְקָת; born 19 October 1959) is an Israeli businessman and politician, currently serving as Minister of Economy.
+He previously served as mayor of Jerusalem from 2008 to 2018.

 Biography

-Nir Barkat was raised in Jerusalem.
-His father, Zalman, was a professor of physics at the Hebrew University.
-His great-grandfather came from Russia to Mandatory Palestine in the 1920s, and died in 1924.
+Nir Barkat was born and raised in Jerusalem.
+His father, Zalman, was a physics professor at the Hebrew University, and his mother was a folk dancing instructor.
+His grandparents immigrated from Poland and Russia.

-Barkat served in the Paratroopers Brigade of the Israel Defense Forces for six years (1977-1983), as well as reserve duty, and reached the rank of Major.
-Barkat was also wounded in combat in Lebanon.

-Barkat holds a BA in computer science from the Hebrew University of Jerusalem.
-He also studied for a master's degree in business administration at the same institution, but hasn't completed it.

-Barkat and his wife Beverly, an artist, have three daughters.
-The family lives in the Jerusalem neighborhood of Beit HaKerem.
+Barkat joined the 98th Paratroopers Division of the Israel Defense Forces in 1977 and served for six years, including reserve duty, reaching the rank of major.
+Barkat was wounded in combat in Lebanon, during Operation Movil.
+He earned a BA in computer science from the Hebrew University of Jerusalem, and lives in the Jerusalem neighborhood of Beit HaKerem with his wife, Beverly.
+They have three daughters.

-Nir Barkat was named the 43rd most influential Jewish person in 2013.

 Business career

 High-Tech Ventures

 Barkat started his career in the high-tech industry by founding a software company called BRM in 1988, which specialized in antivirus software.
 Later, the company became an incubator venture firm that invested in several companies such as Check Point and Backweb.
 He later helped found the social investment company IVN, Israel Venture Network.
 In 2007, Barkat took part in the Israeli version of Dragons' Den, the venture-capitalist television program, which consists of entrepreneurs pitching their ideas in order to secure investment from business experts.